 - to contact you with information regarding our activities and opportunities we consider may be of interest to you;

-- to compile statistics and undertake analytics to better understand the demographics of people who seek our services, and to improve access to, and the content of, our Website.
-We will de-identify any personal information before compiling such statistics;
+- to compile statistics and undertake analytics to better understand the demographics of people who seek our services, and to improve access to, and the content of, our Website (please note that we will de-identify any personal information before compiling such statistics);

-- for reporting or other purposes incidental to the operation of our services.
-We will de-identify any personal information before using information for this purpose; and
+- for reporting or other purposes incidental to the operation of our services (please note that we will de-identify any personal information before using information for this purpose);

 - to undertake and improve our marketing activities;